 Parents want the best opportunities for their children.
 They wish them to have whatever it takes to be successful and happy- good health, thinking and problem-solving skills, a good self-concept, and the ability to get along with others.
 Kids today need great resiliency skills such as pro-social behaviors, good self-esteem, and self-resilience.
-Summer camps provide much more than just fun for kids.
-They can improve your child’s mental health.
+Summer camps provide much more than just fun for kids, and they can improve your child’s mental health.

 However, today many factors have come together to push children indoors doing crafts and arts, puzzles, and video games instead of enjoying the outside.
 This may be due to more people moving to cities and high-density complexes, with less accessible open space, additional weights on children’s time- such as more in-depth activities or more homework, our reservations of letting kids play alone outside or a busy lifestyle, just wanting to be able to have a few minutes for yourself not wanting to run after your little one.